OWRC/database-manual/a02_Understanding_ORMGP_Database/02_06_Report_Library/02_06_Report_Library.md

 found in D_LOC_DOCUMENT (and is also present in the LOC_NAME field in D_LOC).
-Each directory holds, generally, a single PDF document which is the actual report; an additional compressed file containing any data (or other information) related tot he report may be present.
+Each directory holds, generally, a single PDF document which is the actual report; an additional compressed file containing any data (or other information) related to the report may be present.

 The DFID is not automatically defined.
 Instead, assigned ranges of values are made available to specific users and organizations; these ranges do not